nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your tCheck.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the figure below shows some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press "Enter" on your keyboard to execute it. e.g. typing **`help`** and pressing "Enter" will open the help window.<br>